Rita Borsellino

 Rita Borsellino ([ˈriːta borselˈliːno]; 2 June 1945 – 15 August 2018) was an Italian Sicilian anti-Mafia activist, politician and, between 2009 and 2014, a Member of the European Parliament (MEP) for the Democratic Party.

 Early life

 Borsellino was born in Palermo, Sicily, and worked there as a pharmacist.
-In July 1992 her brother, Judge Paolo Borsellino, was killed by the Mafia in a bomb explosion.
+In July 1992 her brother, Judge Paolo Borsellino, and the agents of his escort were killed by the Mafia in a bomb explosion.
 She began to organise and participate in events such as public debates, rallies and protests against organised crime.
 These included events in France and Germany, such as an event in 1994 in Paris with the Argentinian organisation Mothers of the Plaza de Mayo.

 Political career

 In 1994 she was invited to join Libera, an Italian NGO working against organised crime.
 In 1995 she became vice-president of the organisation and in 2005 she was named honorary president.
 Borsellino was also active in the peace movement, attending international peace conferences in 2000 and 2002.

 In 1998 she became president of Associazione Piera Cutino, a non-profit foundation that promotes medical research into thalassaemia.